Frequently Asked Questions

 SHOULD I SPAY/NEUTER MY PUPPY?

-At Puppyland we do encourage you to spay/neuter your puppy.
+At Puppyland we strongly encourage you to spay or neuter your puppy.
 Speak with your vet about when the best time to fix your puppy is.
-If you bring in a proof of spay/neuter from your vet we will give you a free bag of food!
+If you submit your eligible spay/neuter certificate, we will reimburse you up to $200.

 WHAT IS THE DIFFERENCE BETWEEN CONGENITAL AND HEREDITARY?